Table of Contents

 🏡 Value in Historic Homes

 Historic homes generally hold their value.
 Even in a down economy, when all housing is depreciating, historic homes don’t tend to depreciate at the same alarming rate.

-In what is now referred to as the housing crash, every home in the country has lost some value in the last 10 years.
+In what is now referred to as the housing crash, every home in the country has lost some value in a 10-year cycle.
 How much depends on the local market, remember: All real estate is local.

 Even after a national real estate recession, historic homes are still a good value, and studies show that they have not lost their value at the rate that the modern “McMansions” have.

 The Brookings Institute reports that there is a positive effect of historic districting on property values.
-Their exaustive research debunks “myths” about relative costs of building rehabilitation versus new construction.
+Their exhaustive research debunks “myths” about the relative costs of building rehabilitation versus new construction.
 New construction is not necessarily less expensive or more profitable than rehabilitation.

 Because of the market forces of supply and demand, historic homes hold their value better than others.
 There is a limited supply of historic houses, so the demand is naturally more stable.
 Add to that the fact that the quality of the home is typically higher than that of modern homes.